 - (a) All the items of other income are related to business activities.
-Further, out of all the items of other income only interest income from deposits and gain on foreign currency translations and transactions are recurring and the remaining are non-recurring in nature. - (b) The classification of 'Other income' as recurring or non-recurring and related or non-related to business activity is based on the current operations and business activities of the Company, as determined by the management.
+Further, out of all the items of other income only interest income from deposits and rent are recurring and the remaining are non-recurring in nature. - (b) The classification of 'Other income' as recurring or non-recurring and related or non-related to business activity is based on the current operations and business activities of the Company, as determined by the management.